We are committed to make Burnaby a better place to live and work through bringing neighbours together to build a strong community.

-BNH Open Mic is an open event in the BNH Community Hall on Rumble Street, each first Thursday of the month.
+BNH Open Mic is an open event in the BNH Community Hall on Rumble Street.
 Do you have talent and no place to perform?
 No problem!
 Robert Stewart is looking for you!
-Just come and register.
+Open for all Burnaby neighbours.

 This monthly event is kindly supported by:

 The Burnaby Community Adult Literacy program offered by the Burnaby Neighbourhood House since Dec.
 2011, is the one of the only literacy programs available in Burnaby.